-Restorative models have been used to reform overly punitive "zero tolerance" disciplinary policies, which default to exclusionary punishment for even the most minor infractions.
+Restorative models have been used to reform overly punitive "zero tolerance" disciplinary policies, which often default to exclusionary punishment even for minor infractions.
 Studies have shown that zero tolerance and punitive approaches to school discipline are ineffective and harmful (Maryland Commission, 2018, pp. 20-23).
 In addition, exclusionary punishments like suspensions have been applied disproportionately to Black and Brown students and students with disabilities (APA Task Force, 2008).